Hawkins County Commission passes resolution funding water projects - NewsBreak

 Sullivan school board to sell former Colonial Heights Middle online, removes school-use deed restriction

-KINGSPORT — Kingsport Fire Marshal Chris Vandagriff asked the Board of Mayor and Aldermen to consider adopting a burn permit policy year-round.
+KINGSPORT — Kingsport Fire Marshall Chris Vandagriff asked the Kingsport Board of Mayor and Aldermen to consider a burn permit policy year-round.
 “This would still allow our citizens to open burn if they’d like,” Vandagriff said.
 “Our thoughts are even putting a fee to the permit to help encourage our citizens to use pickup, our curbside pickup.”

 Kingsport Times-News